Gibson SG Tribute Review e1672344950463

 Gibson also released the SG Custom, which was a top-of-the-line model.
 It had a split-diamond headstock inlay.
 Also, it had a three-humbucker design.

-After it was discontinued, the SG Custom was brought back as part of the Gibson Custom Shop.
+After it was discontinued, the SG Custom was returned as part of the Gibson Custom Shop.
 However, it dropped from the standard lineup in 2014.
 SGs have since been reissued, bringing the history of this great solid-body electric guitar to more than a dozen years.

 Gibson SG models are available in several kinds of wood, including swamp ash, walnut, and mahogany.
 You can also get guitars with multiple birch wood laminates.